Black Velvet Peak | Rainbow Mountain Wilderness, Nevada

 Overview | Black Velvet Peak | Rainbow Mountain Wilderness, Nevada

-Adventure Narrative Guide and Slide Guide will appear here by early May, 2024.
+Adventure Slide Guide will appear here during the Summer of 2024.

 Where is Black Velvet Peak?

-What is the Little-Known Less Advanced Route to the Summit of Black Velvet Peak?
+The Basic Route to the Summit of Black Velvet Peak

-How Complicate is This Little Known Route to the Summit of Black Velvet Peak?
+How Complicated is This Little Known Route to the Summit of Black Velvet Peak?

 Route Starting Point Directions | Black Velvet Peak | Rainbow Mountain Wilderness, Nevada